Valeriy-Kuvshinov/cmodem-terminal/README.md

 AT+CMGF=1 # Set SMS to text mode
 AT+CMGS="+1234567890" # Send SMS
 exit # Quit the terminal
 ```

 ## Configuration

-The application uses `app_config.txt` for configuration:
+The application uses `app_config.txt` for configuration.

 ### Supported Configuration Options